-Many doctors, and others, have questions about how the UK’s withdrawal from the European Union (EU) in March 2019 will affect doctors from Europe already working in the UK, and those who may wish to work here in the future.
+Many doctors, and others, have questions about how the UK’s withdrawal from the European Union (EU) will affect doctors from Europe already working in the UK, and those who may wish to work here in the future.

 We hope the information below will answer some of the questions you might have.
 These answers are based on the information available to us at the time of publishing (18 April 2019).
 We will update this page as and when circumstances change.

 Where we refer to the European Economic Area (EEA) below, this includes all countries within the EU as well as Iceland, Liechtenstein and Norway.